-John Marsden is a partner of Mayer Brown and is the Managing Partner of the firm's Vietnam and Thailand offices.
+John Marsden is a partner of Mayer Brown and co-leads the Global Restructuring practice.
 He represents clients in a wide range of matters in the commercial and corporate context.
 His assignments have included financing transactions, non-performing loan disposals and corporate restructurings.
 John has provided advice in such large-scale restructurings or insolvencies as Asia Pulp and Paper, Pacific Andes, the Moulin Group, TMT and Vietnam Shipbuilding Industry Group, all of which are multi-jurisdictional transactions.
 John was placed into the Shanghai office for three years during which time he was involved with a number of substantial property acquisition and financing transactions.

 Pacific Andes/China Fishery